in-toto/specification/ROADMAP.md

 - End of August
 - End of November

-These time windows will also be used update all stakeholders the status of the in-toto project.
+These time windows will also be used to update all stakeholders with the status of the in-toto project.